Play Retail Sales Games With Employees To Put Money in the Cash Register

 Poker is best when played for multiple days, like a weekend or a whole week.
 That way everyone gets a chance to play and win.
 One of the great things about poker is that there is some element of luck.
 Even though the better salespeople will get more cards and therefore have better odds of winning, your top gun salesperson isn’t necessarily a shoe-in to win.
 That keeps everyone motivated to play and sell.

 Without a team of hungry “sales hounds” on your floor you’ll work much harder than necessary to make your retail store profitable.
-So start right now training your retail employees to be sales superstars and then keep them hungry by playing for prizes – you both win!
+So start right now training your retail employees to be sales superstars and then keep them hungry by playing retail sales games for prizes – you both win!

 Wishing you great sales and lots of fun,